real2two/real2two/README.md

 ## 📂 Other projects I've made.

-These projects are might not be open source or not have good code quality.
+These projects might not be open source or not have good code quality.

 ---

 #### ⚔️ Custom RPG

-This is a RPG maker Discord bot.
-Currently, it doesn't have many features but our team is working on it!
+A RPG maker Discord bot.
+This bot is still under development!

 - Website: https://customrpg.xyz
 - Discord support server: https://discord.gg/6meyZ56Vb6